Did you know that:

 Large companies (with turnover exceeding 500 million euros)

-All subjects who benefit from public contributions or subsidies for the provision of their Services through information systems or the Internet
+All entities benefiting from public funding or incentives for the provision of their services through information systems or the internet

 Certificate

-In the interface you will find a text that can be used to fill in your Accessibility Declaration required by the AgID.
-This is a text that can be consulted by all, in which the adjustments made to make the site accessible are explained.
+In the interface, you will find a text that can be used to compile your Accessibility Declaration required by AgID.
+This is a text that can be consulted by everyone, explaining the arrangements made to make the site accessible.